TimeChimp

 Phase 4: AI and automation

 Right now, I operate as the connector between teams.
-My product knowledge combined with technical background means I can solve complex integration challenges without pulling core developers away from product work.
+My product knowledge combined with technical fluency means I can solve complex integration challenges and spot automation opportunities that others miss — not because they're not smart enough, but because they don't sit at the intersection of all those systems.

-Integration between Webflow, HubSpot, and Google Analytics/GTM
+• Integration between Webflow, HubSpot, and Google Analytics/GTM

-Data integrity and deal flow architecture
+• Data integrity and deal flow architecture

-AI implementation using Krea and AirOps for workflow automation
+• AI implementation using Krea and AirOps for workflow automation

-Custom automation that eliminates repetitive marketing tasks
+• Custom automation that eliminates repetitive marketing tasks

 What this taught me